kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### hcPeriod (int, optional) {#healthcheck-hcperiod}

-The time period by second to count the error and retry failure data point
+The time period (in seconds) to count the error and retry failure data point.

 Default: 60